sakethksg/ppe_django/README.md

 ## Demo

-Check out a live demo of the project [here](https://ppe-django.onrender.com) (replace with actual link).
+Check out a live demo of the project [here](https://ppe-django.onrender.com) .

 ## Setup